California employee privacy rights refer to the rights that protect you from employers

 2. Are background checks allowed?

 Background checks are generally legal in California.
+Some of the personal information included in background checks are:

-- past criminal convictions (with exceptions),
+- past misdemeanor or felony criminal convictions (with exceptions),

 - negative information on a credit report,